wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+Version 2.15 =
+* Multiple categories can now be used in the shortcode and widget.
+Widget now has small footprint option with motion.
+Excerpt images can be sized to a certain width.
+Additional customized parameters added.
 Version 2.11 =
 * Fixed bug that kept new window and same window links to not be live = Version 2.1 =